What to Expect at Your Visit

 10:00 am Summer Service

-During summer (June-August) one service and no Sunday school classes is held weekly beginning at 10:00 am often followed by “Refreshments on the Porch”, a time of refreshments and fellowship after the service.
+During summer (June-August) Sunday School is traditionally “off” with special activities occasionally.
+Worship is often followed by “Refreshments on the Porch”, a time of refreshments and fellowship.

 See an usher to obtain: